GoogleCloudPlatform/community/tutorials/cloud-run-with-pomerium-for-context-aware-access/index.md

 ---
-title: Context-aware access with Cloud Run and Pomerium
+title: Cloud Run with Pomerium for context-aware access
 description: >-
   This guide covers how to deploy Pomerium to Cloud Run and use it to protect other endpoints via Authorization Headers.